San Pedro Topiltepec

 San Pedro Topiltepec is a town and municipality in Oaxaca in south-western Mexico.

 It is part of the Teposcolula District in the center of the Mixteca Region.

 The name "Topiltepec" means "The Sheriff Hill".

+Geography

-The municipality covers an area of 45.93 km² at an altitude of 2,170 meters above sea level.
+The municipality covers an area of 45.93 km2 at an altitude of 2,170 meters above sea level.

 The climate is mild with little variation during the year.